Another shot of snow possible this afternoon

 Accumulating snow possible on Saturday

-(Quad Cities, IA., IL.) -- A weak system passing through the region will bring us another shot of light snow, with most locations receiving accumulations of around 1″-2″.
-Conditions will remain quiet and cold Thursday and Friday, followed by the potential for another accumulating snow system sweeping in late New Yea’s Eve into New Year’s Day.
+(Quad Cities, IA/Ill.) -- Your First Alert Forecast from Meteorologist Kyle Kiel: Another round of light snow will move through this afternoon and evening with light accumulations of a dusting to 2″ possible, especially northwest of the Quad Cities.
+Thursday and Friday will be mainly dry and quiet with temperatures in the 30s.
+Attentions then turns toward a potent winter storm heading into the Midwest Friday into Saturday.
+Snow is likely across the QCA Saturday, with some heavy snow possible.
 Confidence, timing and track are still being fine tuned with each model run, so we’ll get a better idea of what to expect in the next few days.
-In the meantime look for cold air Sunday, with highs only reaching the teens.
-Chilly conditions continue into next week.
+It will be breezy Saturday with temperatures falling to near 0° by Sunday morning.

 TODAY: Mostly cloudy and cold with light snow developing by afternoon.
-1″-2″ accumulations possible.
+Dusting to 2″ accumulations possible.
 Temperatures steady in the 20′s this afternoon.
 Wind: N 5-10 mph.

 Copyright 2021 KWQC.
 All rights reserved.